eyecan-ai/pipelime-python/docs/cli/common_tasks.md

 | Shuffle, but keep a reference to the original index [^pipe] | `pipelime pipe +i <input> +o <output> +op[0] enumerate +op[1] shuffle` |

 However, when operations become too complex, it's easier to write a configuration file.
-The following examples can be run with `pipelime exec --config <config.yaml>`
+The following examples can be run with `pipelime exec -c <config.yaml>`

 _Change the names of the item keys_